NodeMixaholic/why-bad-is-good/README.md

-# why-hitler-is-good
+# Why hitler and stabbing people is good.
-he is not.
+they arent.